National Signing Day 2019: Tracking Top 15 Uncommitted CFB Recruits

 School: Amite HS (Amite, LA)

-LSU is the overwhelming favorite to sign athlete Devonta Lee as they look to continue their in-state recruiting dominance.

-The Tigers have already signed seven of the top 10 recruits from Louisiana this year, and they could make it nine out of 10 if they secure commitments from Lee and high school teammate Ishmael Sopsher on Wednesday.
+By locking up Amite teammates Devonta Lee, LSU will walk away from the 2019 recruiting cycle with eight of the top 10 recruits from the state of Louisiana.

-Alabama, Kentucky and Texas A&M round out Lee's final four.
+The Tigers beat out Alabama, Kentucky and Texas A&M to land the talented Lee.

+"They need me.
+They say I’m a priority," Lee told Josh Bean of Alabama.com last month while talking about LSU's recruiting pitch.
+"They want me to come over there and make plays and be their playmaker and be their alpha dog and play with some first-rounders."

+Playing time as a freshman was a priority for Lee, so expect to see him on the field in some capacity this fall.

-9. DT Jaquaze Sorrells
+9. DT Jaquaze Sorrells (SIGNED—SOUTH CAROLINA)

 247Sports: No. 157 overall, No. 14 DT